-A Glimpse into the Wyandotte’s Background
+A Glimpse Into This Chicken’s Background

-Previously known as Sebrights, American Sebrights, and Mooneys, this authentic North American chicken breed was developed back in the 1870s in and around the New York state area.
+This authentic North American chicken breed was developed back in the 1870s in and around the New York state area.

 Despite there being no historical records of a direct link between the two, its name was adopted from the Wyandotte Nation, a Native American tribe.

 The first-ever chickens were Silver Laced and recognized by the nation’s Standard of Perfection until 1883.